School Terms and Conditions

 iv. return the Acquittal by the set due date;

-d. return any unused portion of the Grant or rejected expenses, when invoiced by the ASC after the end of the Funding period;
+d. return any unused portion of the Grant or rejected expenses, when invoiced by Sport Australia after the end of the Funding period;

-e. conduct the activities under the Program itself (and not through any third parties including any Out of School Hour Care Service), and must not transfer the Grant to any other person or organisation, unless approved in writing by the ASC (and any such approval may be conditional upon the return to the ASC of part or all of the Grant);
+e. conduct the activities under the Program itself (and not through any third parties including any Out of School Hour Care Service), and must not transfer the Grant to any other person or organisation, unless approved in writing by Sport Australia (and any such approval may be conditional upon the return to Sport Australia of part or all of the Grant);

-f. expend the Grant only on eligible costs as specified by the ASC;
+f. expend the Grant only on eligible costs as specified by Sport Australia;

-g. maintain complete and accurate records and accounts detailing the receipt, use and expenditure of the Grant, and upon request, submit them to the ASC to verify expenditure as recorded on the Acquittal for the Funding period; and
+g. maintain complete and accurate records and accounts detailing the receipt, use and expenditure of the Grant, and upon request, submit them to Sport Australia to verify expenditure as recorded on the Acquittal for the Funding period; and

-h. provide the ASC, or its authorised representatives, access to the School’s records and accounts at any time during or after the Funding period for the purposes of copying the records and auditing the School’s use and expenditure of the Grant.
+h. provide Sport Australia, or its authorised representatives, access to the School’s records and accounts at any time during or after the Funding period for the purposes of copying the records and auditing the School’s use and expenditure of the Grant.

-9. During and after the Funding period, the ASC reserves the right to publicise and report on the award of the Grant to the School, including publishing the School’s name and location, the amount of the Grant, and a description of the Program activities.
+9. During and after the Funding period, Sport Australia reserves the right to publicise and report on the award of the Grant to the School, including publishing the School’s name and location, the amount of the Grant, and a description of the Program activities.

-10. Without limitation to any other rights of the ASC, if the ASC reasonably believes, at any time during or after the Funding period, that the School:
+10. Without limitation to any other rights of Sport Australia, if Sport Australia reasonably believes, at any time during or after the Funding period, that the School:

 a. has provided false or misleading information;